privacy-scaling-explorations/perpetualpowersoftau/verifying_a_contribution.md

 A new contribution will require 3 new torrents:
 - The new *response* file
 - The new *challenge* file
-- The new pubkey *ptau* file.
+- The new *ptau* file with pubkey history.
 Add it to the _/history/_ folder, and create the torrent from the entire folder.